You cooked your steak to the perfect temperature, achieved a perfect sear, had a wonderful meal but now you have leftovers!

 How do you reheat steak back up without overcooking them?”

 While the debate rages on how to reheat steak across online steak lover forums, we have some simple tips you can apply to bring your juicy steak back to life the following day but first, here are the keys to success.

 Reheat Steak: 3 Key Factors For Success

-In our experience with how to reheat leftover steak, the problem is not with your Ribeye or New Your Strip but that it was reheated the wrong way.
+In our experience with how to reheat leftover steak, the problem is not with your Tenderloin or Ribeye, nor is it your New Your Strip or Sirloin or much cheaper steaks, but that it was reheated the wrong way.

 If you are going to reheat leftover steak, these key factors will determine the method and your ultimate success:

 - The thickness of the steak.
 Is it thick or sliced steak?

 - Never use a high temperature to reheat leftover steak.